Latest update: 11.06.2025 | by Lili

 It’s closely followed by .surf (3.17), .gq (2.44), .ml (2.10), .date (2.04), .cf (1.94), .top (1.84), .tk (1.66), .ga (1.44), and .work (1.35).

-As you can see, we have a slight overlap of the most widely used and most abused TLDs with .tk, .top and .work.
-This again shows that any domain can be used for honest or dishonest purposes and you have to be vigilant when it comes to the protection of your domain name.
+As you can see, we have a slight overlap of the most widely used and most abused TLDs with .tk, .top, and .work.
+This again shows that any domain can be used for honest or dishonest purposes, and you have to be vigilant when it comes to the protection of your domain name.

-In 2022, we see a totally changed list based on the same criteria.
-Currently, the domains most often chosen by spammers are .rest (3.99), .top (1.74), .hair (1.63), .live (1.49), .beauty (1.39), .wiki (1.38), .gq (1.30), .mom (1.24), .ml (1.20) and .skin (1.15).
-Out of these TLDs, .gq is a ccTLD for Equatorial Guinea, and ml. is for Mali, while the rest are ngTLDs.
+In 2022, we saw a changed list based on the same criteria.
+The domains most often chosen by spammers were .rest (3.99), .top (1.74), .hair (1.63), .live (1.49), .beauty (1.39), .wiki (1.38), .gq (1.30), .mom (1.24), and .ml (1.20).
+Out of these TLDs, .gq was a ccTLD for Equatorial Guinea, and .ml was for Mali, while the rest were ngTLDs.

 With domain monitoring against malevolent actors

-Whether with the most popular or most notorious TLDs, registering a domain name is relatively painless, which is why fraudsters have an easy time to get ahold of domain names that resemble your brand.
+Whether with the most popular or most notorious TLDs, registering a domain name is relatively painless, which is why fraudsters have an easy time getting ahold of domain names that resemble your brand.
 Finding them, on the other hand, is not that easy, unless you’re a trained online brand protection expert.

-Which we are.
+Which we are

 With software tools like traxster, we monitor domains on all levels.
 We find domain names that resemble your brand’s name and provide comprehensive analytics to filter out authorized pages and separate small timers from the big fish that cause your brand the most harm.